Tape recorder: Limitations

 The storage of an analog signal on tape works well but is not perfect.
 In particular, the granular nature of the magnetic material adds high-frequency noise to the signal, generally referred to as tape hiss.
 Also, the magnetic characteristics of tape are not linear.
 They exhibit a characteristic hysteresis curve, which causes unwanted distortion of the signal.
-Some of this distortion is overcome by using inaudible high-frequency AC bias when recording.
+Some of this distortion is overcome by using an inaudible high-frequency AC bias when recording.
 The amount of bias needs careful adjustment for best results as different tape material requires differing amounts of bias.
 Most recorders have a switch to select this.
 (Note: In a cassette recorder, bias settings are selected automatically based on cutouts in the cassette shell.)
 Additionally, systems such as Dolby noise reduction systems have been devised to ameliorate some noise and distortion problems.

 Variations in tape speed cause wow and flutter.
 Flutter can be reduced by using dual capstans.
-The higher the flutter the more noise that can be heard causing the quality of the recording to be worse.
+The higher the flutter, the more noise that can be heard, causing the quality of the recording to be worse.
 Higher tape speeds used in professional recorders are prone to cause head bumps, which are fluctuations in low-frequency response.